stn1slv/awesome-integration/README.md

 # Awesome Integration [![Awesome](https://awesome.re/badge.svg)](https://awesome.re)

-A curated list of awesome [system integration](https://en.wikipedia.org/wiki/System_integration) software, patterns and resources.
+> A curated list of awesome system integration software, patterns and resources.

+System integration is the process of linking together different IT systems (components) to functionally cooperate as a whole.

 ## Contents
 - [Projects](#projects)